 - DIY Corn Shuck Stems & Foraged Pinecones

 - Vintage Amber Bottle

-To start, place your wooden slab on the table and begin building your dining table centerpiece by adding a pinecone stem to the large Twig Tin Can.
+To start, place your wooden slab on the table and build your dining table centerpiece by adding a pinecone stem to the large Twig Tin Can.

 Next, twist 3 – 4 of your craft paper leaf stems along the pinecone stem.
-Also add one stem to the inside of the tin can to hold the pinecone stem in position and to fill in the base of the arrangement.
+Also, add one stem to the tin can inside to hold the pinecone stem in position and to fill in the base of the arrangement.

 Then, add a smaller twig can and amber bottle to the wooden slab.